 Best hot spots to visit in the Balearic Islands

-You don’t need to go to the other side of the world to see stunning scenery, in the heart of the Mediterranean lies the Balearic Islands.
-Beaches with crystal waters and hidden coves to explore makes the archipelago a sailor’s paradise!
+You don’t need to travel to the other side of the world to see stunning scenery; in the heart of the Mediterranean, lie the Balearic Islands.
+With beaches boasting crystal waters and hidden coves to explore, the archipelago is a sailor’s paradise!

 Looking beyond its famous nightlife and party atmosphere, Ibiza has plenty of superb natural beauty spots to explore.
-Among the main tourist attractions, it’s worthwhile to take yourself up to the city of Ibiza, also known as Eivissa in Catalan and go for a walk in the historic Dalt Vila quarter.
-Surrounded by a wall dating back to the 16th century, you can stroll through the atypical narrow streets of the UNESCO World Heritage area.
-Here, you can visit the Cathedral of Santa Maria de las Nieves or enjoy a breathtaking view of the city from the bastion of Santa Llúçia.
+Among the main tourist attractions, it’s worthwhile to take yourself up to the city of Ibiza, also known as Eivissa in Catalan, and go for a walk in the historic Dalt Vila quarter.
+Surrounded by a wall dating back to the 16th century, you can leisurely stroll through the atypical narrow streets of the UNESCO World Heritage area.
+Within this enchanting district, you have the opportunity to visit the Cathedral of Santa Maria de las Nieves or relish a breathtaking view of the city from the bastion of Santa Llúçia.

-If you prefer to be out in nature, pack your picnic and set sail towards the east of the island in search of the magnificent Es Vedra or the Ses Salines national park.
-Extending south towards neighbouring Formentera, the park boasts exceptional views and scenery.
-Drop your anchor and spend some time in the quieter coves.
+If you prefer to be out in nature, firstly, pack your picnic and set sail towards the east of the island in search of the magnificent Es Vedrà or the Ses Salines national park.
+Extending further south towards neighbouring Formentera, the park boasts exceptional views and scenery.
+Finally, drop your anchor and spend some time in the quieter coves.

 Ports in Ibiza